Auzlex/uwe-iot-worksheet2-part2/README.md

-# iot-worksheet2-part2
+# Internet Of Things | Worksheet 2 Part 2

-Internet of things worksheet 2 part 2
+This gitlab repo contains the resources for worksheet 2 part 1